Lifting homotopy T-algebra maps to strict maps: The spectral sequence and examples

 \subsubsection{\texorpdfstring{$G$}{G}-actions}

-\ For the following result one can use any of the standard cofibrantly generated models for the category of spectra which is enriched in spaces and such that the tensor product of a subcellular inclusion of spaces with a cellular spectrum is naturally a subcellular inclusion of spectra.
+\ For the following result one can use any of the standard cofibrantly generated models for the category of spectra which is enriched in spaces, whose relative cell complexes are monomorphisms, and such that the tensor product of a subcellular inclusion of spaces with a cellular spectrum is naturally a subcellular inclusion of spectra.

-\begin{prop} Let $G$ be a topological group admitting a cellular structure such that the unit is the inclusion of a sub-complex.
-Let $TX=G_+\wedge X$ be the monad on based spaces/spectra whose algebras are $G$-spaces/spectra.
-Then the $T$-algebra spectral sequence of \Cref{thm:main} can be applied to any $X,Y$ in these categories. \end{prop} \begin{proof} It is well known and straightforward to show using \Cref{prop:model-cat-algebras} and \Cref{rem:model-category-extra-conditions} that $T$ is Quillen.
+\begin{prop} Let $G$ be a topological group admitting a cellular structure such that the inclusion of the unit $e\rightarrow G$ is the inclusion of a sub-complex.
+Let $TX=G_+\wedge X=\Res_e^G \Ind_e^G X$ be the monad on pointed spaces/spectra whose algebras are pointed $G$-spaces/$G$-spectra.
+Then the $T$-algebra spectral sequence can be applied functorially to any $X,Y$ in these categories. \end{prop} \begin{proof} It is well known and straightforward to show using \Cref{prop:model-cat-algebras} and \Cref{rem:model-category-extra-conditions} that $T$ is simplicial Quillen.
 Since geometric realization commutes with smash products in either of these categories we see that $T$ commutes with geometric realization.
-Since the unit transformation applied to cellular spectra gives an inclusion of subcomplexes, by \Cref{prop:cellular-resolvable} we see that every $X$ is resolvable. \end{proof}
+Since the unit transformation applied to cellular spectra gives an inclusion of subcomplexes, by \Cref{prop:cellular-resolvable} we see that the equivariant cellular replacement of $X$ is bar cofibrant. \end{proof}

+In the case of pointed $G$-spaces or $G$-spectra the $T$-algebra spectral sequence takes a familiar form.
+The bar resolution of a CW-complex $X$ is the standard cofibrant replacement $B(G_+, G_+, X)\rightarrow X$ in the `Borel' or projective model structure on $G$-objects.
+We emphasize that, although this is a common model structure to work with, it is not the standard model structure used in equivariant homotopy theory (cf.~\cite{May96}).
+In particular, the cofibrant replacement of $S^0$ in this model structure is $EG_+$, which is often infinite dimensional.

-In the case of $G$-spaces or $G$-spectra the $T$-algebra spectral sequence of \Cref{thm:main} takes a familiar form.
-The bar resolution applied to $X$ is the standard cofibrant replacement $EG_+\wedge X\rightarrow X$ in the naive model structure.
-The skeletal filtration on the bar resolution corresponds to the bar filtration on $EG$ and our spectral sequence computing the homotopy groups of the space of $G$-maps between $X$ and $Y$ becomes the homotopy fixed point spectral sequences computing the homotopy groups of $F(X,Y)^{hG}$ where $F(X,Y)$ is the corresponding $G$-space of maps.
+Note that $G$ acts levelwise on the left of the simplicial bar construction and that the left copy of $G_+$ in each degree of the bar construction is actually notation for the left adjoint $\Ind_e^G$.
+The standard equivariant equivalence $\Ind_e^G(Y)\wedge X\cong \Ind_e^G(Y\wedge \Res_e^G X)$ \cite[(I.1.6)]{May96} induces a $G$-equivariant isomorphism between ${EG_{\bul}}_+\wedge X$ with its diagonal $G$-action and $B_\bul(G_+,G_+, X)$ with $G$ acting on the left.
+So the $T$-algebra spectral sequence computing the homotopy groups of the derived space of $G$-maps, in the projective model structure, between $X$ and $Y$ becomes a homotopy fixed point spectral sequence.
+More specifically the spectral sequence computes the homotopy groups of $F(X^c,Y^{f})^{hG}\cong F(EG_+\wedge X^c,Y^{f})^G$ where $F(X^c,Y^{f})$ is the corresponding $G$-space of maps and $X^c$ and $Y^{f}$ are functorial cofibrant and fibrant replacements of $X$ and $Y$ respectively.